geeksloth/TTGO-Esp32-OLED-18650-MQTT-monitor/README.md

 MQTT monitor portable for TTGO Esp32 OLED 18650

 # Costomization
-- change 'ssid' and 'password' to your wifi credentials.
+- change `ssid` and `password` to your wifi credentials.
-- change the 'mqtt_server' to your MQTT broker's IP
+- change the `mqtt_server` to your MQTT broker's IP
-- change the topic to your specific topic, or use '#' to subscribe all topics
+- change the topic to your specific topic, or use `#` to subscribe all topics

 ## A Video Review of This Device: